Text: Solveig Hansen, 2016

 I’ve tried on the author’s hat just to experience first-hand what it’s like to carve out characters and a plot.
 My conclusion following that writing experiment was that it’s highly unlikely I will ever produce a novel.
 It just seems too vast and insurmountable a project for my patience span.
 The initial excitement quickly fades away and I lose interest and put the script away.
 I need to adopt a more disciplined approach, or maybe I’m just better suited for short-short stories.

 Are intuitive ideas untouchable truths?
 That’s another question I’ve toiled with.
 How heavily can the text be edited without losing its authenticity?
 For the writing experiment above, the character appeared fully drawn in front of me, with mustache and all.
-A fictitious author and publisher in an epic story spanning more than 150 years, with the Dual Monarchy of Austria-Hungary written all over him.
+A fictitious author and publisher in an epic story spanning more than 150 years, with the dual monarchy of Austria-Hungary written all over him.
 I was in awe and diligently recorded his story as it was presented to me.
 The only detail I changed was the location.
 Lake Balaton didn’t appeal to me.
-Dubrovnik felt more exiting for a research trip, should that ever be required, so that’s where I relocated him.
+Dubrovnik felt more exciting for a research trip, should that ever be required, so that’s where I relocated him.
 This rather banal reason for altering the setting caused a minor “disturbance in the force,” a conscious decision that slightly affected the flow of writing.
 At the same time, however, I felt that I was in control, that I was the one who had the authority.
 But just to be on the safe side, I sent him to Lake Balaton for a reunion later in the story.

 (The short story documenting the above writing experiment, called Person in Search of an Author, is only available in Norwegian.)

-I’m gearing up to a new writing experiment, Author in Search of a Person.
+I’m gearing up for a new writing experiment, Author in Search of a Person.
 This time, my mission is to take a more methodical approach to develop a character and storyline.
 I realize that stories can come about in different ways, from pure intuition to using more systematic techniques – or a combination of the two, outlining and intuitive writing.
 I still believe, however, that over-thinking and over-editing might weaken the voice of the story.

 So, writing nausea, structuring of ideas, flexible intuition: I’ve scoured my way through writing manuals, webinars and blogs to find tips from more seasoned authors.
 These are the three most important things I learned: